outdreamer/build-a-cure-1/docs/tasks/work.md

 	- what relationships are significant in identifying attacks?

-		- var interaction space for building a model for model performance & vertex identification
+		- variable interaction space for building a model for model performance & vertex identification

 			- variables

+			- variable layers

-			- variable layers (variable size like number of words or grouping mechanism in a variable, like mechanism differentiating word vs. phrase vs. sentence)
+				- variable size, like number of words or the grouping mechanism used to categorize values for a variable, like the mechanism differentiating word vs. phrase vs. sentence)

+					- example grouping mechanism other than size
+						- phrases have adjacence to/containment by filler words or identifying words like subjects & subject action verbs
+						- sentences have subject-predicate clauses

 					- sentence: sentence
 						- is this sentence normal for its contexts (neighbors, summary, paragraph, template, email title/subject/recipients/metadata)

 					- sentence: word (is the word normal for this sentence, is the sentence normal for this word

 			- variable sequences